Merging 2 different Redmine Installations

 I just recently completed a plugin that will let you merge two Redmine database together.
 It worked for my customer, but I need to add some documentation before I can create a release of it.
 If you're interested, it's located at http://github.com/edavis10/redmine_merge_redmine

-#7 Updated by Christian Rodriguez about 8 years ago
+#7 Updated by Christian Rodriguez over 8 years ago

 I updated Eric Davis plugin to be compatible with current redmine version.
 Source code (until pull request is accepted) is located at https://github.com/chrodriguez/redmine_merge_redmine

-#8 Updated by Baris Demiray over 7 years ago
+#8 Updated by Baris Demiray almost 8 years ago

 First of all, thanks to those who contributed the scripts!